Rio DeFi (RFUEL) Hits 24-Hour Volume of $3.38 Million

-Rio DeFi (CURRENCY:RFUEL) traded down 10.7% against the U.S. dollar during the 1 day period ending at 8:00 AM Eastern on July 31st.
-One Rio DeFi coin can currently be purchased for approximately $0.11 or 0.00000223 BTC on exchanges.
-Rio DeFi has a total market capitalization of $27.69 million and $3.38 million worth of Rio DeFi was traded on exchanges in the last day.
-During the last week, Rio DeFi has traded 13.3% lower against the U.S. dollar.
+Rio DeFi (CURRENCY:RFUEL) traded down 10.7% against the US dollar during the 1 day period ending at 20:00 PM Eastern on August 1st.
+Rio DeFi has a market cap of $27.69 million and $3.38 million worth of Rio DeFi was traded on exchanges in the last 24 hours.
+During the last week, Rio DeFi has traded down 13.3% against the US dollar.
+One Rio DeFi coin can currently be bought for $0.11 or 0.00000223 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.